Philosophy of mind: Philosophy of mind in the continental tradition

-Topics related to philosophy of mind
+Topics related to the philosophy of mind

 There are countless subjects that are affected by the ideas developed in the philosophy of mind.
 Clear examples of this are the nature of death and its definitive character, the nature of emotion, of perception and of memory.
 Questions about what a person is and what his or her identity have to do with the philosophy of mind.
 There are two subjects that, in connection with the philosophy of the mind, have aroused special attention: free will and the self.

 Free will

 In the context of philosophy of mind, the problem of free will takes on renewed intensity.
 This is the case for materialistic determinists.
 According to this position, natural laws completely determine the course of the material world.
 Mental states, and therefore the will as well, would be material states, which means human behavior and decisions would be completely determined by natural laws.
 Some take this reasoning a step further: people cannot determine by themselves what they want and what they do.
 Consequently, they are not free.

 This argumentation is rejected, on the one hand, by the compatibilists.
 Those who adopt this position suggest that the question "Are we free?" can only be answered once we have determined what the term "free" means.
 The opposite of "free" is not "caused" but "compelled" or "coerced".
 It is not appropriate to identify freedom with indetermination.
 A free act is one where the agent could have done otherwise if it had chosen otherwise.
 In this sense a person can be free even though determinism is true.
 The most important compatibilist in the history of the philosophy was David Hume.
-More recently, this position is defended, for example, by Daniel Dennett.
+More recently, this position was defended, for example, by Daniel Dennett.

 On the other hand, there are also many incompatibilists who reject the argument because they believe that the will is free in a stronger sense called libertarianism.
 These philosophers affirm the course of the world is either a) not completely determined by natural law where natural law is intercepted by physically independent agency, b) determined by indeterministic natural law only, or c) determined by indeterministic natural law in line with the subjective effort of physically non-reducible agency.
 Under Libertarianism, the will does not have to be deterministic and, therefore, it is potentially free.
 Critics of the second proposition (b) accuse the incompatibilists of using an incoherent concept of freedom.
 They argue as follows: if our will is not determined by anything, then we desire what we desire by pure chance.
 And if what we desire is purely accidental, we are not free.
 So if our will is not determined by anything, we are not free.